Save Vietnam’s Wildlife

 Save Vietnam’s Wildlife (SVW) was established to secure a future for Vietnam’s wildlife.
 SVW protects and increases populations of threatened species through rescue, rehabilitation and release, as well as law enforcement, research and education.

-Originally called the Small Carnivore and Pangolin Rescue Centre, Save Vietnam’s Wildlife registered their new name in 2014 as part of a strategic shift towards a more holistic approach.
-In addition to working with small carnivores and pangolins in their Centre for rescue, rehabilitation and release, SVW committed to tackling the illegal wildlife trade that is responsible for many of these animals ending up in the Centre.
+Pangolins have become the most frequently seized mammal in Asia’s illegal wildlife trade – pangolin meat and scales are used for culinary and medicinal purposes and they fetch ever higher prices as species populations decline across Southeast Asia.
+Save Vietnam’s Wildlife works with small carnivores and pangolins in their centre and are committed to tackling the illegal wildlife trade, so that fewer wild animals are in need of their assistance.
 They do this through conservation education, outreach and advocacy with local communities and officials.
-They work closely with law enforcement officers and decision-makers to increase protection through international treaties such as CITES; to step up law enforcement and penalties within Vietnam and to improve wildlife handling so when animals are seized, fewer die or are injured as a result of mistakes by law enforcers who have previously not received appropriate animal handling training.
+They work closely with law enforcement officers and decision-makers to increase protection using international treaties such as CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) to step up law enforcement and penalties within Vietnam.
+These treaties also provide guidelines for training for law enforcers in wildlife handling, so when animals are seized, fewer die or are injured as a result of mistakes.

 SVW are also engaged in conservation research projects looking at distributions of pangolins in Vietnam (both of the Sunda pangolin and the very rare Chinese pangolin), and developing mechanisms to track the pangolins in the wild to learn more about their ecology.
 SVW are also interested in and committed to animal welfare and have made significant progress in the way in which pangolins are kept in captivity, creating appropriate feed and feeding mechanisms for them, as well as ensuring they have appropriate surfaces, cage heights, and sleeping boxes.